Discover your potential savings with our ROI Calculator

 • Establishment and Transfer of Command: Command is established immediately to assign leadership roles and initiate strategies.
 When command changes, a structured process ensures continuity and avoids confusion.

-• Objective-Driven Management: ICS focuses on clear, measurable objectives that guide operations and resource use.
+• Objective-Driven Management: The purpose of the Incident Command System (ICS) is to drive incident response through clear, measurable objectives that guide operations and resource use.
 Objectives are reviewed regularly to stay aligned with evolving incident needs.

 • Unified Command Structure: Multiple agencies work together under a unified structure to set shared objectives and strategies, ensuring smooth, coordinated efforts across jurisdictions.